What to Expect?

 -Micah Dowdy '15

-No matter which POE you choose or design, you will pursue hands on experience and undergraduate research in the social work, sociology, and anthropology department at Juniata, where students have interned at a broad range of organizations and conducted research, both on and off campus.
+No matter which POE you choose or design, you will pursue hands on experience and undergraduate research in the sociology and social work department at Juniata, where students have interned at a broad range of organizations and conducted research, both on and off campus.
 Several have even presented their research at professional conferences.

 Explore Our Programs: